rakugoteam/Docs/source/topics/menus.md

 	if is_active():
         say(null, "You choose Second choice")

-say (null , "Choose second option.") var choice = menu([
+say (null , "Choose another option.") var choice = menu([
     ["Only visible if \"A\" was chosen", 1, {"visible":choice == "a"}], ["Only visible if \"B\" was chosen", 2, {"visible":choice == "b"}],